Aerolab/readremaining.js/README.md

 ## ReadRemaining.js

-This jQuery plugin allow you to show the user, how long will take to read the article.
-It takes in consideration the speed in which the user is scrolling.
+This jQuery plugin allows you to show the user how long it will take to read the article considering the speed in which the user is scrolling.

 **[Check out the demo](http://aerolab.github.io/readremaining.js/)**